walwalwalides/Delphi-Collection-VCL/README.md

 |[clConverter](https://github.com/walwalwalides/Delphi-Collection/tree/master/clConverter)|Convert Hex Color To HTML Color Code|
 |[MyAlbumDLL](https://github.com/walwalwalides/Delphi-Collection/tree/master/MyAlbumDLL)|Load Image From a DLL Resource|
 |[MeteoChart](https://github.com/walwalwalides/Delphi-Collection-VCL/tree/master/MeteoChart)|Display As Many Graphics As Desired by the User with The Curves of Temperature, Humidity and Atmospheric Pressure|
-| README.md | The readme for this project
+| README.md | The Readme for this Project

 ------